-Wilder Research would like to thank Dr. Rahul Koranne for leading and advocating for this pilot study.
-We would also like to thank Dr. Michael Trangle and Mary Jauss for their guidance and support in defining and training sites on the reasons for potentially avoidable days.
+Wilder Research would like to thank Dr. Rahul Koranne for leading and advocating for this pilot study and additional analysis.
+We would also like to thank Dr. Michael Trangle for his guidance and support throughout this process.

-Wilder Research would like to thank the members of the Minnesota Hospital Association Chief Medical Officer Group - Subcommittee on Mental and Behavioral Health:
+In addition, Wilder Research would like to thank the Minnesota Hospital Association and Behavioral Health Committee for their input and guidance.
+Wilder Research would also like to thank the members of the Minnesota Hospital Association Chief Medical Officer Group - Subcommittee on Mental and Behavioral Health for advocating for this data collection and analysis.